Sailing Skills Map & FAQ's

 Vanguard (two person monohull) pleasure sailor, ideal stable learning platform for two.
 Jib, Main, Racing fleet.

-Complete checkout to demonstrate existing skills or complete sailing refresher lessons to polish existing skills or complete sailing beginner lessons to create skills from the ground up!
+Complete checkout to demonstrate existing skills or complete sailing refresher lessons to polish existing skills and attempt your check out on the last day of lessons or complete sailing beginner lessons to create skills from the ground up and attempt your check out on the last day of your lessons.

 Laser (single person monohull) active racing fleet, all boats are race rigged.
 Main.

-Complete checkout to demonstrate existing skills or complete sailing refresher lessons to polish existing skills or complete sailing beginner lessons to create skills from the ground up!
+Complete checkout to demonstrate existing skills or complete sailing refresher lessons to polish existing skills and attempt your check out on the last day of lessons or complete sailing beginner lessons to create skills from the ground up and attempt your check out on the last day of your lessons.

 Tasar (two person monohull) active racing fleet.
 High performance jib, main, whisker pole, rotating mast, and more!

-Complete checkout to demonstrate existing skills or complete sailing refresher lessons to polish existing skills or sail the Vanguards until comfortable then access the tasers or complete advanced sailing lessons.
+Complete checkout to demonstrate existing skills or ccomplete sailing refresher lessons to polish existing skills and attempt your check out on the last day of lessons or sail the Vanguards until you feel very comfortable to checkout Tasars.

 RS500 (two person monohull) intermittent racing fleet.
 Jib, main, asymmetrical spinnaker.
 Single trapeze for crew.
 Crew must be comfortable to trapeze.